Get insider access

 MOONDROP Blessing 3

 The MOONDROP Blessing 3 have the edge over the MOONDROP Aria.
-The Blessing 3 are better built, and the tuning of their sound profile is more neutral-sounding, which some users may prefer.
-They can also block out more background sound, which is nice if you want to listen to audio in noisy environments.
-That said, the Aria are more comfortable.
+The Blessing 3 are better built, and their sound profile is a bit flatter, with a less recessed treble.
+That said, some listeners might prefer the smoother treble of the Aria, which are also more comfortable.

 TRUTHEAR x Crinacle ZERO